 Telling a good story is powerful.
 Brands know that telling authentic, real stories engenders trust and inspires engagement with consumers.
 Especially in this “emotional economy,” stories about your company’s successful social impact initiatives showcase your community partners driving change, secure buy-in from critical stakeholders, and ultimately inspire other companies to raise the bar of corporate stewardship.

-Below a few tips to jumpstart your storytelling work:
+Below are a few tips to jumpstart your corporate pro bono storytelling work:

 Pro Tip: Kick off your intro conversation by asking your Marketing and Communications team about their communications strategy for the company as a whole, followed up with goals for your storytelling efforts.
 Helping them see how your initiatives plug into their strategy will get them fully on board.